pedroAkiraDanno/C2/src/q_sort/string/README.md

 # test7.c
-Will use malloc to consume a large size of memory  and use realloc to expand the memory size in the system with C
+Project create a file and sort a strings with large caracteres and a lot words in the system with C

 **obs:.**
-Will create a Memory with 1 GB realloc(expand) to Size : 3 GB
+Will create a File with size of 393K with 200 words and each word was 200 caracteres

 ## STEPS by STEPS on Linux Environment (completed)